 The Developing Youth Leadership Conference will deepen an adviser’s capacity to develop youth leadership within the lodge and chapter.
 Conference topics will include fostering a growth mindset, promoting resilience, providing constructive feedback that leads to changes in youth behavior and creating a life-long coaching/mentoring relationship.
 Conference participants will gain insights necessary to successfully coach youth applying the leadership skills they gained during the National Leadership Seminar.

-Cost: $225 (may slightly vary depending on food and location costs) for adults includes lodging for two nights, cracker barrels, meals from Saturday breakfast through Sunday lunch, seminar handouts, certificate, and seminar recognition(s).
+Cost: $225 (may vary depending on food and location costs) for youth and adults includes lodging for two nights, cracker barrels, meals from Saturday breakfast through Sunday lunch, seminar handouts, certificate, and seminar recognition(s).

 What to Bring

 Full Scout Uniform and OA sash are required for the weekend.
 Sleeping bags or bedding and your own personal items (towels, soap, etc.) will be needed.
 Bring a flashlight.
 An Order of the Arrow Handbook and OA Guide for Officers and Advisers may also be useful.
 You may wish to bring extra money: An OA trading post with T-shirts, patches, etc, will be available.